Home > South America > Ecuador > How To Get Residency in Ecuador: A Comprehensive Guide

 Economically, Ecuador relies on agriculture, oil exports, and tourism.
 The country is one of the world’s major exporters of bananas.
 Culturally, Ecuador has a rich blend of indigenous traditions and Spanish colonial influences, which are especially evident in its music, dance, and festivals.

-Immigration And Visa System:
+Immigration & Visa System:

 Ecuador uses the US dollar as its currency and has one of the world’s most relaxed visa-free policies, attracting a large number of foreigners each year.